E-Commerce Competitor Analysis: Understanding What Works

 Do this: Visit competitor site.
 Spend 15 minutes browsing.
 What jumps out as hero products?
 What's featured on homepage?
 What's their positioning angle?
 (Premium?
 Value?
 Sustainable?
 Fashion-forward?)

-Analyze Their Traffic Sources
+Analyse Their Traffic Sources

 Where does their traffic come from?
 Organic search?
 Paid ads?
 Social?
 Affiliate?
 Email?